Axia-Tech/AXIA-wiki/docs/learn/learn-staking.md

 deducted, the remaining portion is based on their staked value and split between the validator and all of the nominators who have voted for this validator.

-For example, assume the block reward for a validator is 10 DOT.
-A validator may specify `validator_commission = 50%`, in which case the validator would receive 5 DOT.
-The remaining 5 DOT would then be split between the validator and their nominators based on the proportion of stake each nominator had.
+For example, assume the block reward for a validator is 10 SOLAR.
+A validator may specify `validator_commission = 50%`, in which case the validator would receive 5 SOLAR.
+The remaining 5 SOLAR would then be split between the validator and their nominators based on the proportion of stake each nominator had.
 Note that validators can put up their own stake, and for this calculation, their stake acts just as if they were another nominator.